POLICY FOR THE DEFINITION AND COORDINATION OF THE IBERDROLA GROUP AND FOUNDATIONS OF CORPORATE ORGANISATION

 1. General Premises

-The Board of Directors of IBERDROLA, S.A. (the "Company") establishes the structure of the group of companies of which the Company is the controlling entity, within the meaning established by law (the "Group").
-In this regard, in the exercise of the powers attributed thereto, it approves this Policy for the Definition and Coordination of the Iberdrola Group and Foundations of Corporate Organisation, which forms part of the Company's Corporate Governance System.
+The Board of Directors of IBERDROLA, S.A. (the "Company") establishes the structure of the group of companies of which the Company is the controlling entity, within the meaning established by law (the "Group") and defines their organisational model and supervises compliance therewith and the further development thereof.
+Along these lines, and in the exercise of the powers attributed thereto, it approves this Policy for the Definition and Coordination of the Iberdrola Group and Foundations of Corporate Organisation (the "Policy"), which forms part of the Corporate Governance System.

-Pursuant to the provisions of its By-Laws, the Company pursues its corporate object indirectly, by owning shares or membership interests in other companies and increasingly abroad.
+Pursuant to the provisions of its By-Laws, the Company pursues its corporate object indirectly, by owning shares or membership interests in other companies.

-The corporate and governance organisation is based on a recognition of the reality of a multinational group, which is diversified, organised efficiently and coordinated around the Company and the various country subholding companies and head of business companies, subject to common guidelines and the principle of subsidiarity.
+The corporate and governance structure is based on a recognition of the reality of a multinational, multi-corporate, diversified and efficiently organised and coordinated group for the best development of the corporate object and the achievement of the corporate interest.

 Therefore, essential premises for this Policy are the differentiation of the functions corresponding to the Company, as a holding company of the Group, domiciled in Biscay and with Spanish nationality, from the country subholding companies established in the various territories in which the Group does business, and the head of business companies, whether Spanish or foreign.

-This Policy for the Definition and Coordination of the Iberdrola Group and Foundations of Corporate Organisation shall apply to all companies of the Group.
+This Policy shall apply to all companies of the Group.

 3. Definition of the Corporate and Governance Structure